 - Pairs are considered lucky: Two pillows on the bed, a pair of mandarin ducks, a painting of two people or two candlesticks.

-- Be sure you’re the head of your bed is up against a wall.
+- Be sure the head of your bed is up against a wall.
 There should be a solid wall directly behind your head while you sleep.

 RELATED: Feng Shui for the Workplace